Adhik-6/image_generator/README.md

 </div>

 <p align="center">This application is built using the MERN stack.
 Initially, DALL-E AI was considered for image generation, but due to limitations in the free tier, the project switched to open-source models.
-Images are generated using open-source text-to-image models available at [Hugging Face](https://huggingface.co).
+Images are generated using open-source text-to-image models available at https://huggingface.co.
 The serverless API allows up to 1000 free requests per day (higher limits are available with a subscription).</p>

 <br />